Bland–Altman plot

-A Bland–Altman plot (difference plot) in analytical chemistry or biomedicine is a method of data plotting used in analyzing the agreement between two different assays.
-It is identical to a Tukey mean-difference plot, the name by which it is known in other fields, but was popularised in medical statistics by J. Martin Bland and Douglas G. Altman.
+A Bland–Altman plot (or Bland–Altman difference plot) in analytical chemistry or biomedicine is a method of data plotting used in analyzing the agreement between two different assays.
+It was popularised in medical statistics by J. Martin Bland and Douglas G. Altman.
+In other fields, it is also called a Tukey mean-difference plot, named after John Tukey.

 Construction

 Consider a sample consisting of $n$ observations (for example, objects of unknown volume).
 Both assays (for example, different methods of volume measurement) are performed on each sample, resulting in $2n$ data points.
 Each of the $n$ samples is then represented on the graph by assigning the mean of the two measurements as the $x$-value, and the difference between the two values as the $y$-value.